atlassistant/atlas/README.md

 `git clone` this repository and run `pip install -r requirements.txt`.

-For development, you will also need to `git clone https://github.com/atlassistant/atlas-sdk atlas_sdk` and install it using [its instruction](https://github.com/atlassistant/atlas-sdk).
+If you want an optimal development workflow, you will also need to `git clone https://github.com/atlassistant/atlas-sdk atlas_sdk` and install it using [its instruction](https://github.com/atlassistant/atlas-sdk).

 ### NLU backends